Collection and Testing Procedures Sample Clauses

 Collection and Testing Procedures.
 Testing for drugs and/or alcohol under this policy shall be at the expense of the County of Xxxxx, and, to the extent practicable, shall be conducted in accordance with 49 CFR Part 40, as amended from time to time.
 No change in State law regarding the possession or use of marijuana shall have any affect upon the application and enforcement of this policy, it being specifically understood that the use, possession (except as part of the discharge of an employee’s job duties), or being under the influence of marijuana shall be considered a violation of this policy notwithstanding any State law permitting the use, possession, or being under the influence of marijuana.

 Collection and Testing Procedures.
-Testing for drugs and/or alcohol under this policy shall be at the expense of the Company, and shall be conducted in accordance with 49 CFR Part 40, Subparts A, B, C and D, as amended from time to time, with the exception of Section 40.1, the reference to “applicant” in the definition of “employee” in Section 40.3, and Section 40.31(d).
-The “split samplemethod of collection as set forth in those Regulations, shall be used.
+Testing for drugs and/or alcohol under this policy shall be at the expense of the Company, and shall be conducted in accordance with 49 CFR Part 40, Subparts A, B, C and D, as amended from time to time, with the exception of Section 40.1, the reference to “applicant” in the definition of “employee” in Section 40.3 and Section 40.31(d).
+The “split samplemethod of collection, as set forth in those Regulations, shall be used.

 Collection and Testing Procedures.
 The Company wants to ensure that the collection and testing procedures are conducted through a scientifically valid program to insure fairness, scientific accuracy and the highest integrity in the process.
 As such, the Company and Union adopt the Department of Transportation’s (DOT) anti-drug and alcohol processes as contained in 49 C.F.R. section 40.
 Under this program an independent DOT-approved laboratory will test by way of urine collection for the presence of five illegal drugs, namely, amphetamines, marijuana, cocaine, opiates (heroin) and phencyclidine (PCP).
 The laboratory will further test for the presence of alcohol by taking breath samples through the use of a DOT- approved Breathalyzer.
 Section 4, below, shall govern drug and alcohol violation rates.
 In addition, to insure fairness and integrity in the process, the DOT- approved collection and chain of custody procedures, Medical Review Officer review, Substance Abuse Professional review and split sample testing will also be adopted by Company as part of this program.
 A full description of these procedures is available from either the Company or the Union, at the employee’s request. • Chain of Custody When a specimen is obtained, the container or test tube(s) will remain in full view of the Employee and must be sealed, labeled, and initialed by the Employee.
 From that time on the specimen container shall never be handled by any employee of the Company or Union Member. • Confidentiality Company managers and supervisors are to restrict communications concerning test results of this procedure to persons who have an absolute need to know.
 The test results are to be reported to an appointed manager or supervisor, and all files are to be kept confidential and locked in accordance with established procedures.

 Collection and Testing Procedures.
 The Company wants to ensure that the collection and testing procedures are conducted through a scientifically valid program to insure fairness, scientific accuracy and the highest integrity in the process.
 As such, the Company and Union adopt the Department of Transportation’s (DOT) anti-drug and alcohol processes as contained in 49 C.F.R., Section 40.
 Under this program an independent DOT-approved laboratory will test by way of urine collection for the presence of five illegal drugs, namely, amphetamines, marijuana, cocaine, opiates (heroin) and phencyclidine (PCP).
 The laboratory will further test for the presence of alcohol by taking breath samples through the use of a DOT- approved Breathalyzer.
 Section 4, below, shall govern drug and alcohol violation rates.
 In addition, to insure fairness and integrity in the process, the DOT- approved collection and chain of custody procedures, Medical Review Officer review, Substance Abuse Professional review and split sample testing will also be adopted by Company as part of this program.
 A full description of these procedures is available from either the Company or the Union, at the employee’s request.
-Chain of Custody When a specimen is obtained, the container or test tube(s) will remain in full view of the Employee and must be sealed, labeled, and initialed by the Employee.
+When a specimen is obtained, the container or test tube(s) will remain in full view of the Employee and must be sealed, labeled, and initialed by the Employee.
 From that time on the specimen container shall never be handled by any employee of the Company or Union Member.

 Related to Collection and Testing Procedures